 Reporting on Journalists Is Difficult

-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 Yesterday, NPR's David Folkenflik reported on the efforts of former New York Times reporter Kurt Eichenwald to clear his name.
 Mr. Eichenwald was criticized for actions he took while reporting a story about child pornography to rescue a young man from that world.
 In his Reporter's Notebook, David describes the difficulties of reporting on our own profession.

-I thought, I'm willing to pick up the phone.
+DAVID FOLKENFLIK: I thought, I'm willing to pick up the phone.
 All it would cost me was a few minutes.
 It ended up consuming six months.

-For a reporter, paying a source is a little bit like bribing someone.
+SIMON: For a reporter, paying a source is a little bit like bribing someone.
 He know not to do it.
 Eichenwald had an explanation.

-For a man who makes his living pinning down facts - complicated facts - it was humbling.
+FOLKENFLIK: For a man who makes his living pinning down facts - complicated facts - it was humbling.
 I flew to see him in Dallas and I was still somewhat skeptical.
 I expected to sit down for an interview for an hour or so to fill out his story.
 I spent 13 hours at the Eichenwald household.
 He had several seizures.
 And Eichewald told me, in excruciatingly detail, what his life had been like for the past two and a half years and the mistakes he had made.

 EICHENWALD: I should have said I can't.
 I can't handle this anymore.
 I am in trouble.
 I am in severe trouble.
 I need to get out.

 FOLKENFLIK: It turns out, it can't be done.
 Not without a lot of pain.

 SIMON: The full story from Friday's ALL THINGS CONSIDERED is available on npr.org.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.